This page describes the role of the General Evaluator, and how to prepare for a General Evaluation at the end of a Toastmasters meeting.

 The General Evaluator is the last person to speak at a Toastmasters meeting.
 This page gives tips on what's required from a General Evaluator and how to give an effective meeting evaluation.

 The General Evaluator evaluates the conduct of the meeting, including the meeting chairperson and all the evaluators.
 The General Evaluator usually has 5-10 minutes to give the meeting evaluation, so it's important to be prepared and organised.
+It may be helpful to consider that, in this role, you are looking at how the meeting achieved the mission of the club.

 The General Evaluator has a very important role at Toastmasters, and their role usually begins well before the meeting.
 The culture of the club may determine exactly how the General Evaluation is conducted, so here are some general tips taken from the Communication and Leadership Manual.